 We aim to develop and cultivate the new discipline of climate law in a systematic way in the Czech law scholarship, to present our findings to both a law audience and the public, to develop interdisciplinary collaboration and to establish contacts and cooperation with other climate law research teams in Europe.

 Our research team, the first in the Czech Republic specialised in climate law, covers International, European and Czech law.
 We concentrate especially on:

-- environmental law aspects of climate change;
+- law instruments of climate mitigation and adaptation;

 - development and current trends in climate litigation;

 - emission trading systems;

 - legal regulation of energy, technologies and transport;

 - law criteria for just transition processes to a low-carbon economy;

 - relations between climate protection and environmental protection;

 - climate change impacts on international trade and investment.